 only paid for the guaranteed period.

-Will I qualify for an age pension if I receive income from an
+Will I qualify for the Age pension if I receive income from an

-It depends.
-The amount in your annuity will be assessed
+an assets test.
+The balance of your annuity will be assessed under

-under the assets test for the age pension.
-Part of the income you
+the Centrelink assets test.
+Part of the income you get each

-get each financial year is also assessed under the income test.
+financial year will be assessed under the income test.
+The test

 Department of Human Services' Financial Information Service